Set Up a Mapp Connect Automation Event

 Procedure

-- Add external event to your Mapp Connect integration as shown in point B2.
+2. Add an external event to your Mapp Connect integration as shown in point B2.

-For more examples, see Send Message and Update Contact Profile within one Call.
+For more examples, see Send Email Message and Update Contact Profile within One Call.